kiranrg7/Thingspeak-mail-sms/README.md

 step 1: Install wamp or xamp server

-step  2: place all the files in httpd incase of xamp
+step  2: place all the files in htdocs incase of xamp
              or place all the files in www folder incase of wamp.

 step 3: open mysql and import the sql file named servelots.sql whic is placed under db file of the project. if couldn't import follow these steps